stanfordnlp/CoreNLP/_pages/tokensregex.md

 The "pattern" field specifies the pattern to search for in the list of tokens.
 Here is a description of the pattern in this example:

 * `[{word:"I"}]` represents exact matching a token with text "I".
-* `[{word:"/like|love/"} & {tag:"VBP"}]` represents matching a token with text "like" or "love" AND that has the part of speech tag "VBP".
+* `[{word:/like|love/} & {tag:"VBP"}]` represents matching a token with text "like" or "love" AND that has the part of speech tag "VBP".
 * `[{word:"pizza"}]` represents exact matching a token with text "pizza".

 This pattern will match "I like pizza" or "I love pizza" (assuming like and love have the proper part of speech tag).

+Note there are parenthesis around the pizza token.
+This specifies a group.
+In this example, the whole match is group $0, and the match on "pizza" is group $1.
+We can use the group numbers to specify lists of tokens to alter in the action part of the rule.

 The "action" field specifies an action to take.
 The (Expressions Javadoc)[https://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/ling/tokensregex/types/Expressions.html] shows more info about the kinds of actions there are.
 The most common one is Annotate().
 In this example we specify to annotate the word "pizza" with the NER tag
 "FOOD".
 (Note: make sure that "ner" is tied to CoreAnnotations.NamedEntityTagAnnotation.class which is shown below).
+The Annotate() call says to annotate all tokens in group match $1 with named entity tag "FOOD".

 Finally the "result" is the value that the MatchedExpression will have.
 Here we just make it the String "PIZZA".